WillMagnusson/toll/README.md

   written in the toll-calculator folder, and I would probably store the data in a document database like dynamoDB with good access keys to easily handle large amount of data for the statistics part of the front end app.
   If using dynamoDB I think puting these function in AWS Lambdas would be a fitting option.

+## How do i run this?

+- In your terminal of choice, cd into the react folder.
+To run tests for the function implementend, run `npm run test`.
+There is also a `npm run dev` command but this was mostly used during development and is not attached to a dev server.